ros-infrastructure/rospkg/doc/os_detect.rst

     .. method:: get_version() -> str

-        :returns: standardized version for this OS. (ala Ubuntu Hardy Heron = "8.04")
+        :returns: standardized version for this OS. (e.g. Ubuntu Hardy Heron = "8.04")

+    .. method:: get_codename() -> str

+        :returns: codename for this OS. (e.g. Ubuntu Hardy Heron = "hardy").
+Empty string if OS does not have an associated codename.

 OS name definitions